The Glentoran Academy

 Glentoran Football Club is committed to reviewing their Child Protection Policy at a minimum of three yearly intervals in order to ensure continued best practice.

-The Child Welfare Officer for Glentoran Football Club is:
+The Child Welfare department at Glentoran Football Club is contactable at:

 Communication & Social Networking Policy

 Click HERE to download the Glentoran Communication & Social networking policy